ibm-cloud-docs/FileStorage/replication.md

 ## How Do I Create an Initial Replication?

 Replications work off of a snapshot schedule.
 You must first have snapshot space and a snapshot schedule set up for the source volume before you can replicate.
 You’ll receive prompts letting you know space needs to be purchased or a schedule set up if you try to set up replication and one or the other is not in place.
-Replications are managed under **Storage** > **File Storage** in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} .
+Replications are managed under **Storage** > **{{site.data.keyword.filestorage_short}}** in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} .

 1. Click on your storage volume.
 2. Click on the **Replica** tab and click the **Purchase a replication** link.